If you’re a dentist registered with us, you may apply to join one of our 13 specialist lists.

 In 2016, the GDC began the process of revising all dental specialty curricula, in conjunction with the Specialist Advisory Committees (SACs), the UK Committee of Postgraduate Dental Deans and Directors (COPDEND) and other stakeholders.

-As part of this process, the GDC is leading the development of a generic template that will serve as the basis of each specialty curriculum.
+As part of this process, the GDC has led the development of a generic template that will serve as the basis of each specialty curriculum.
 The template will identify and set out those aspects common to all curricula, regardless of specialty, and ensure consistency of language, definitions and structure across the final publications.
-It will consist of generic behaviours, attitudes, knowledge, and broader non-clinical areas like communication, management and leadership.
-It will also ensure that any new curricula reflect and are consistent with the GDC's Standards for Specialty Education.
+It consists of generic behaviours, attitudes, knowledge, and broader non-clinical areas like communication, management and leadership.
+It will ensure that any new curricula reflect and are consistent with the GDC's Standards for Specialty Education.
+New curricula, modelled on this template, will be introduced in the near future.

 Please refer to the relevant application pack for the guidance notes detailing all other entry criteria for entry onto the specialist lists.